rikyoz/bit7z/README.md

 A complete _**API reference**_ is available in the [wiki](https://github.com/rikyoz/bit7z/wiki/) section.

-## :rocket: Upgrading from bit7z v3 to v4
+## 🚀 Upgrading from bit7z v3 to v4

 The newest bit7z v4 introduced some major breaking changes to the API.
 In particular: